sematext/docs/docs/alerts/index.md

 title: Alerts Overview
 description: Threshold, anomaly, and heartbeat alerts for your logs, infrastructure and user-experience metrics with email notifications and various 3rd party integrations and notification hooks such as PagerDuty, Slack and more

-Alerts are used to notify you when one or more predefined conditions in your *metrics*, *logs* or *experience* data are met.
+Alerts are used to notify you when one or more pre-defined conditions in your *metrics*, *logs* or *experience* data are met.

 For example, you might want to be notified when available disk space reaches a certain threshold - *metrics alert*, or when the number of logs with `severity: warning` gets too high - *logs alert*, or when your users start experiencing high response time - *experience alert*.